imuragesh/Angular2024Cource/README.md

 *ngIf
 * indicates the structure changes
 * is required becouse ngIf is the structure directive if true we will add the element oithe rwise will not add the element.

+Enhancing the ngIf along with an else condition

+how to add the local reference and #noSerevr

+ *ngIf="servercreayted; else noServer"
+ when we have to use the else condition that time we have to use the added string as the #noserver in our tag and the along with another alternative way of use the else condoition statements  *ngIf="!propertyname" but this is nit the goog way of use